networknt/light-doc/content/concern/status.md

 Three ways can be chosen to merge status:

-1. This can be done manually and put the final status.yml into your service src/main/resources/config folder or externalized config folder.
+1. Merging manually and put the final status.yml into your service src/main/resources/config folder or externalized config folder.

-2. You can store the custom status code by configuring app-status.yml.
-Its contents are automatically merged with the framework's status.yml when the server starts.
+2. Merging automatically by configuring app-status.yml.
+The contents in app-status.yml are automatically merged with the framework's status.yml when the server starts.
 However, it should be noted that please do not use the status code that already exists in the status.yml in the app-status.yml, or it will cause an exception.

-3. Another option is to use [light-config-server][] which can automatically merge status error codes from multiple levels.
+3. Using [light-config-server][] which can automatically merge status error codes from multiple levels.